study-groups/bioinformatics-study-group/README.md

 ## Papers

 - [Evaluating Protein Transfer Learning with TAPE](https://www.biorxiv.org/content/10.1101/676825v1): by Roshan Rao, Nicholas Bhattacharya, Neil Thomas, Yan Duan, Xi Chen, John Canny, Pieter Abbeel, Yun S. Song.
 Protein modeling is an increasingly popular area of machine learning research.
 Semi-supervised learning has emerged as an important paradigm in protein modeling due to the high cost of acquiring supervised protein labels, but the current literature is fragmented when it comes to datasets and standardized evaluation techniques.
 To facilitate progress in this field, we introduce the Tasks Assessing Protein Embeddings (TAPE), a set of five biologically relevant semi-supervised learning tasks spread across different domains of protein biology.
 We curate tasks into specific training, validation, and test splits to ensure that each task tests biologically relevant generalization that transfers to real-life scenarios.
-We bench-mark a range of approaches to semi-supervised protein representation learning, which span recent work as well as canonical sequence learning techniques.
-We find that self-supervised pretraining is helpful for almost all models on all tasks, more than doubling performance in some cases.
-Despite this increase, in several cases features learned by self-supervised pretraining still lag behind features extracted by state-of-the-art non-neural techniques.
-This gap in performance suggests a huge opportunity for innovative architecture design and improved modeling paradigms that better capture the signal in biological sequences.
-TAPE will help the machine learning community focus effort on scientifically relevant problems.
-Toward this end, all data and code used to run these experiments are available at [tape repo](https://github.com/songlab-cal/tape).
+Available at [tape repo](https://github.com/songlab-cal/tape).

+- [2000-FrequencyDomainAnalysisOfBiomolecularSequencesAnastassiou](./papers/2000-FrequencyDomainAnalysisOfBiomolecularSequencesAnastassiou.pdf): by Dimitiris Anastassiou.
+Applies DFT to RNA to distinguish coding from non-conding regions in DNA sequences.

 - [2001 A computational analysis of sequence features involved in recognition of short introns](https://www.pnas.org/content/98/20/11193) by Lim and Burge.
 "Splicing of short introns by the nuclear pre-mRNA splicing machinery is thought to proceed via an “intron definition” mechanism, in which the 5′ and 3′ splice sites (5′ss, 3′ss, respectively) are initially recognized and paired across the intron.
 Here, we describe a computational analysis of sequence features involved in recognition of short introns by using available transcript data from five eukaryotes with complete or nearly complete genomic sequences."
 Complete [PDF](https://www.pnas.org/content/pnas/98/20/11193.full.pdf)